 Kristin and her team worked hard to salvage the original 100-year-old wood floor.
 New flooring was very carefully pieced in and replaced as needed.
 To help cover the gap where the staircase wall was removed, the new framed wall dividing the mudroom and kitchen was built along the same path ultimately creating less flooring to patch in.

-Showing the wall with the kitchen window once was.
+Showing the wall where the kitchen window once was.

 The final transformation is ASTOUNDING!
 It’s no surprise this kitchen won this year’s Pro Remodeler Design Awards’ Gold award for the Kitchen.